MarcelFerrari/Pyroclast/src/Pyroclast/model/stokes_2D_mg/smoothers/README.md

 - `at_09` From `at_05` Fully staggered / Two loops fused, old only, with jitter
 - `at_10` From `at_06` Fully staggered / Two loops fused, new vx in vy, with jitter
 - `at_11` From `at_07` Fully staggered / Two loops fused, new vy in vx, with jitter
 - Fully staggered / Two loops fused, partially new.
+DONE
 - Fully staggered / Two loops fused, LTR **WORKS - But Slow as Fuck** False Sharing
 - Fully staggered / Two Loops fused, LTR + Rando Offset **WORKS - But Slow as Fuck** False Sharing